 The Sixties was a wildly vibrant time for surface design, reflecting the general mood of the era.
 After the eloquent restraint of the Fifties and its interest in the organic and the atomic, designers revelled in the large, the colourful and the boldly graphic.

-Op in surface design was uncompromisingly bold, often using the starkness of black and white to its best advantage.
+Op Art Patterns were uncompromisingly bold, often using the starkness of black and white to its best advantage.
 Vibrant, saturated colours such as hot pink, red and ultramarine were also popular.

 Barbara Brown was another stellar designer, who characteristically used three-dimensional effects in most of her pieces.
 Working for Heal Fabrics in Britain (who also counted Lucienne Day as part of their ensemble), she produced a huge number of popular designs, including Frequency, Expansion and Galleria.
 She favoured large-scale works, with one repeat often covering the width of the fabric.

 During the mid Sixties, designers started to mix it up with influences from a wide range of other cultures and time frames, including Pop Art, folk and ethnic art, Art Deco, psychedelia and an interest in the burgeoning computer age, resulting in an explosion of colour and exuberant forms.
 Explore Part Two here.

 At Pattern Observer we strive to help you grow your textile design business through our informative articles, interviews, tutorials, workshops and our private design community, The Textile Design Lab.